-It is understood that during the preliminary reinstatement works for the former lake, fragments of potential Asbestos Containing Material (ACM) have been encountered within the Made Ground soils.
+During the preliminary reinstatement works for the former lake in June 2018, fragments of potential Asbestos Containing Material (ACM) have been encountered within the Made Ground soils.
 Subsequently works have been stopped pending development and approval of methodology for management of the soils.
-REC understands that the intention is to undertake hand picking of fragments and transport the soils to another area on site where they can be encapsulated pending soil inversion following approval by the Local Authority.
+REC undertook an additional phase of sampling and analysis, which confirmed the presence of ACM throughout the Made Ground.
+Full details can be found in REC's report ref.
+1CO104645p3r2, dated July 2018, with pertinent details summarised in Section 2.3.